connormanning/arbiter/README.md

 `python amalgamate.py`

 Then copy `dist/arbiter.hpp` and `dist/arbiter.cpp` into your project tree and include them in your build system like any other source files.
+With this method you'll need to link the [dependencies](#dependencies) into your project manually.

+### Dependencies

+Arbiter depends on [Curl](http://curl.haxx.se/libcurl/) and [OpenSSL](https://www.openssl.org/), which are probably already installed on your machine.
+To manually link them on Unix-based operating systems, link with `-lcurl -lcrypto`.

 ## API sample